NhgrtPlayer/YGO_Searcher/README.md

 # YGO_Searcher
 A small application to search Yu-Gi-Oh cards and create decks (exportable to the .ydk format) !

+# Usage
+- Launch YGO_Searcher.exe
+- If you don't see cards, do File->Update Cards from DB
+- If you want to use the GOAT format, do Edit->Use GOAT Format
+- Don't forget to do File->Save Cards to file if you want a local store of the cards !

 # Changelog

 1.5